dreamer-design/Photo_Bin/README.md

+#### goal
+given a directory of photographs taken remove obvious images which have quality issues such as:
+subject no in frame
+subject blurry
+eyes are not sharp
+...

+#### todo next:
+collect more data
+design classifier model(s)
+mark files to be moved/deleted and have a confirmation dialog helper scripts to aid file i/o develpoment design "app" even just upgrade this readme

+#### done:
 image resized to optimise feature extraction the images go through a pipeline
  - bin the files into subject folders: bin.py